Materials at Swansea ranked 3rd in the UK for student satisfaction

 Swansea is one of the UK’s leading centres for materials teaching and research.

 The internationally leading materials research conducted at Swansea is funded by prestigious organisations.
 These industrial research links provide excellent opportunities for our degree students to undertake vacation and year-out placements, as well as giving good research and employment opportunities.

-100% student satisfaction for Materials Engineering in National Student Survey (NSS) 2013.
+Materials Engineering was ranked 3rd in National Student Survey (NSS) 2015.
 Materials Engineering at Swansea is ranked 5th in the UK, according to The Guardian University Guide 2015 and The Complete University Guide 2016.

 We prepare our degree students for their future careers.
 This is recognised by The Complete University Guide 2016, The Times and The Sunday Times Good University Guide, which placed the graduate job outcomes for our Materials Engineering degree students as best in the UK.